 The national average VCIx was 0.90.
 CALF (100%) was unchanged compared to its five-year average.
 Crop production index was 1.09.
 The NDVI departure cluster profiles indicate that: (1) 62.3% of arable land experienced average crop conditions (blue line and red line), mainly in south of England.
 (2) 23% of arable land experienced decreased crop conditions from above-average in April to below-average in July.
-(3) 14.6% of arable land experienced average crop conditions in most of the monitoring period with a marked drop of crop conditions in late July or late April, mainly in the east of England.
+(3) 14.6% of arable land experienced average crop conditions (dark green line and orange line) experienced average crop conditions in most of the monitoring period with a marked drop of crop conditions in late July or late April, mainly in the east of England.
 Most likely, the large drops in NDVI can be attributed to cloud cover in the satellite images.
 Altogether, the conditions for wheat in the UK are assessed to be average.